 Benefits of Attending the Course

 October has been a busy month for reforms within the legal profession – in particular, two major changes in how legal services are provided.
 The first change was implemented on 6 October 2011: the creation of Alternative Business Structures (ABS’s).
+With ABS’s, for the first time in the UK, non-lawyers will be able to own and invest in law firms.1 The possibility that more money will be invested in the legal profession is exciting, and we will consider how this may affect you before the end of the year.

 Are you a perfectionist?
 Do you keep checking and rechecking documents?
 Or perhaps you ‘butterfly’ from task to task?
 Being a perfectionist or a butterfly will steal your valuable time unnecessarily.
 So here are the top 10 tips to help you overcome time obstacles.

 Having left school at 16 with several “o” levels but no real direction other than that I wanted to work in an office, I started working in a small friendly commercial office doing general office work and reception duties.
 It was devastating when I was made redundant after only seven months as I enjoyed my job and loved the people I worked with.
-I immediately signed on with several recruitment agencies in my home town, had a short term temp job
+I immediately signed on with several recruitment agencies in my home town, had a short term temp job as a receptionist/typist in a very small legal office in the town centre and immediately got “the bug”.

 If you have completed studying the English Legal System on the Diploma Course, you will be aware that the two main branches of the legal profession are solicitors and barristers.
 These parts of the profession work together in some cases to ensure the best chance of success.
 When it is appropriate to use a barrister, the barrister is sent ‘Instructions' (when asked to give an opinion on a case) or a 'Brief' (if the barrister is to appear in court).
+Good instructions should give background on a case and will generally include the following:

 Following a review by the Lord Justice Jackson, which was commissioned by the previous Labour administration, Justice Secretary Kenneth Clarke has now announced that there will be a ban on what are known as ‘success fees’, where no-win, no-fee cases are concerned.
 This is in an effort to curb the ‘sue and be sued’ culture which many people believe is in operation in our society today.